woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-category-mapping.md

 # Item category mapping

-The WooCommerce Connector provides the capability for you to map the item categories that you want to synchronize between your WooCommerce store and Business Central.
-Item category mapping ensures that your products appear in your WooCommerce store and are available for purchase, while keeping your inventory and sales channels synchronized for seamless operations and efficient management.
+The WooCommerce Connector provides the capability for you to map the item categories that you want to synchronize between your webstore and Business Central.
+Item category mapping ensures that your products appear in your webstore and are available for purchase, while keeping your inventory and sales channels synchronized for seamless operations and efficient management.

-To assist with item category mapping, the WooCommerce Connector includes a suggest item category mapping feature that automatically maps item categories between your WooCommerce store and Business Central based on their category names.
+To assist with item category mapping, the WooCommerce Connector includes a suggest item category mapping feature that automatically maps item categories between your webstore and Business Central based on their category names.
 For more information, go to [Suggest item category mapping](suggest-item-category-mapping.md).

 ## To map item categories